SwedbankPay/developer.swedbankpay.com/checkout-v3/get-started/index.md

 **post-purchase actions**.
 Don't hesitate with contacting us for further integration support.

-Depending on the instrument used, the payments are either **one-phased** or **two-phased**. **Swish** and **Trustly** have one-phase payments, the rest of the instruments are two-phased.
+Depending on the payment method used, the payments are either **one-phased** or **two-phased**. **Swish** and **Trustly** have one-phase payments, the rest of the methods are two-phased.
 One-phase payments are completed and the funds are transferred in one operation.
 They will be tagged as `Sale` transactions.
 Two-phase payments need two operations (`Authorization` and `Capture`) before funds are transferred.
 Read more about differences in handling when you get to